reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 	.build();
 ```

-The timestamps in the sample output shows the circuitbreaker transition to open state initially, blocking a few calls for the next 10s, and then changing to a half-open state.
+The timestamps in the sample output show the circuit breaker transition to open state initially, blocking a few calls for the next 10s, and then changing to a half-open state.
 Later, consistent successful responses when in half-open state causes it to switch to closed state again:

 ```
 Searching for flights; current time = 20:55:58 735